julinox/statemaquina/README.md

   ```
 ## Usage

 To create a new state machine, initialize it with a configuration and a list of states (cfg can be nil):
+Also can use 'Register()' function instead of 'states...'
 ```go
 func NewMaquinaEstado(cfg *StateMacCfg, states ...State) (StateMac, error)
 ```